thgmys/SWENG-GithubAPI/README.md

 ```
 python visualise.py
 ```
-There is an explanation below of what each script does.

 ### toJSON.py
 Fetches information from the Github API about a specified user and writes it to a JSON file in the root directory